 You’d be forgiven for thinking that good branding is only attainable by the big dogs – Coca Cola, Microsoft, etc., but there’s no reason that your business, big or small, shouldn't have awesome branding, too!

 There’s a good reason that many people have the wrong idea about branding – its definition is constantly shifting.
 Fifteen years ago, your brand may well have been just a pretty logo, but it’s so much more than that now.

 Your brand is your audience’s perception of who you are as a business; your public facing voice.
-Yes, it includes all your visual elements, but it also includes your social presence, customer service, societal responsibility, reputation and advertising methods.
+It includes your visual elements, your social presence, customer service, societal responsibility, reputation and advertising methods.

 Think of your brand as an idea.
 As soon as someone sees or hears about your brand, they form an opinion on that idea.
 That’s human nature.
 From this point, further exposure to your business builds on that initial opinion, eventually creating a full, (hopefully) positive picture of your business as a whole.

 This means that your brand is there (in part) to ensure a continuity in your products/services.
 Your products might be perceived as high quality, or your service might be seen as the best around, all by association with your brand.

 Essentially, you want your branding to be the complete package, forming the intended opinion in the minds of potential customers.
 Working with human minds is never an exact science.
 Unfortunately, people have individual thoughts, which makes our job infinitely more difficult.